jaimetur/PhotoMigrator/help/0-command-line-syntax.md

              and put the name between double quotes. i.e: --synology-download-albums 'album1', 'album2', 'album3'.
 -sdAll,    --synology-download-all <OUTPUT_FOLDER>
-             The Script will connect to Synology Photos and will download all the Album and Assets without Albums into the folder <OUTPUT_FOLDER>.
+             The Tool will connect to Synology Photos and will download all the Album and Assets without Albums into the folder <OUTPUT_FOLDER>.
              - All Albums will be downloaded within a subfolder of
              <OUTPUT_FOLDER>/Albums/ with the same name of the Album and all files will